 Hours of work: 35 hours per week (Monday to Friday, 9am to 5pm)

 Salary: £40k per annum

-Closing date: 10 October 2021 at noon
+Closing date: Tuesday, 24 May 2022 at noon

 Please click below for job description.

+To be considered for the role, please complete an online application.
+CVs will NOT be considered, therefore, please do not send them.
+Only shortlisted applicants will be contacted.
 Please note that you will need to be eligible to work in the UK to apply for this position.
 You must provide proof of Right to Work in the UK.
 We reserve the right to remove the vacancy before closing date.

 |Equal Opportunities & Living Wage Statement:

 The Diocese of Westminster is an Equal Opportunities and accredited Living Wage employer.
 To be successful, we aspire to be person centred at all times and place human dignity at our centre.
 We aim at all times to recruit the person who is best suited to the job, and we welcome applications from all communities and underrepresented groups, regardless of race, sexual orientation, disability, faith, age and gender.
 We guarantee an interview to disabled candidates who meet the minimum criteria.
 We strive to take a holistic approach to the development of our people so that we may better serve and empower the mission of our Church as ministered by the parishes, deaneries, schools and communities that we support.
 Our ambition is to work together to promote a more inclusive environment, which attracts all candidates and signals our commitment to celebrating and promoting diversity.